-The Town of Madison's total debt decreased by \$96,784 during the fiscal year.
+The Town of Madison's total debt increased by \$1,068,256 during the fiscal year.
+This increase was primarily due to an increases in the OPEB and pension related debt.

 North Carolina general statutes limit the amount of general obligation debt that a unit of government can issue to 8 percent of the total assessed value of taxable property located within that government's boundaries.
-The legal debt margin for Town of Madison is \$18,123,409.
-The Town of Madison does not have any authorized but unissued debt at June 30, 2019.
+The legal debt margin for Town of Madison is \$19,252,246.
+The Town of Madison does not have any authorized but unissued debt at June 30, 2020.